-We develop students' abilities to initiate and manage change by confronting students with contemporary issues and challenges that the industry faces today.
+We develop students' abilities to initiate and manage change by confronting students with contemporary issues and challenges that the industry faces today as pace of change increases more and more.
 The international learning environment at the College promotes awareness and understanding of national and cultural differences and encourages students to work together to improve their interpersonal skills.